 Regardless, the company’s initial reluctance to compromise or provide solid rationale signals poorly to the other side.
 At best it signals a culture of rigidity; at worse, it implies employees are meant to be exploited.

 Your employees are the key to your success and finding good ones is very hard.
-When you finally find someone with the right skills and the right culture fit, you should really work to bring them in feeling good and committed to your mission.
-If you make a mistake, you have recourse.
+When you finally find someone with the right skills and the right culture fit, you should really work to bring them in feeling good and committed to your mission – sometimes this means offering equity to make up for weaker parts of the offer.
 If you don’t, you may never have the opportunity to find out how good they are, because they will seek employment elsewhere.